redox-os/website/content/faq.en.md

 Redox tries to implement the Linux performance improvements in a microkernel design.

-## What is a microkernel?

-A microkernel is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system, which runs on the highest privilege of the processor.

-This approach to OS design brings more stability and security, with a small cost on performance.

-You can read more about it [here](https://doc.redox-os.org/book/microkernels.html).

 ## What programs can Redox run?

 Redox is designed to be source-compatible with most Unix, Linux and POSIX-compliant applications, only requiring compilation.